-We are actively engaged in innovative and rigorous scientific inquiry that will generate new knowledge that exerts a sustainable impact on mitigating – and ultimately eliminating – health disparities.
+Health Research Institute actively engages in innovative and rigorous health research that generates new knowledge that exerts a sustainable impact on mitigating – and ultimately eliminating – health disparities.

 Our collective impact is dependent on our capacity to partner with stakeholders to derive a shared vision that ultimately empowers community-embedded change agents who are equipped to improve their quality and length of life.